Is it Time for a Digital Detox?

 - Take inventory – how often are you reaching for your device?
 Cut back on sites, apps, and habits that don’t bring value, aka “time vampires”.

 - Cut back – instead of going cold turkey, limit your usage.
 Instead of checking email 5 times each hour, try once per hour.

 - Create technology-free zones, such as the bedroom and the dinner table.

 - Make plans – get outside, spend time with a friend or schedule some “me” time that doesn’t include technology.

-In today’s digital obsessed world, it can be hard to disconnect.
-But making a small effort once in a while to put the phone down and spend some in-person time with your family and friends, or going out and leaving the phone at home will allow you to recharge yourself.
+In today’s digitally obsessed world, it can be hard to disconnect.
+But making a small effort once in a while to put the phone down and spend some in-person time with your family and friends, or going out and leaving the phone at home, will allow you to recharge yourself.